tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

 Notice that the `matches` table doesn't have two columns like `user_a` and `user_b` to contain the two people contained in a match.
 We wanted matches to be extensible to N people, where N was, say, three.
+So we created a so-called "many to many" relationship using the `users_matches` auxiliary table.
 This initially complicated matters, but in the end was reasonably easily optimized.

 ### Fixing the slow endpoints